BGAcademy23/smudgeplot/README.md

 Histex -G SRR8495097 > SRR8495097_k31.hist
 ```

-You can visualize this histogram in anyway, one faily easy one is uploading it to genomescope2 webserver: http://qb.cshl.edu/genomescope/genomescope2.0/ (use default ploidy parameter)
+You can visualize this histogram in anyway, one faily easy one is uploading it to genomescope2 webserver: http://qb.cshl.edu/genomescope/genomescope2.0/ (use default ploidy parameter).

+Note: `.hist` is quite often used for text histogram files, but `FastK` also generates a binary `.hist` file; don't mix them up! ()

 Looking at a k-mer histogram; you should be able to see what is the coverage of the possible genomic k-mers.
 Also, upload your histogram to [the document](https://docs.google.com/document/d/13SEd0cIx8BATqDtbLFHnwUwRrSfDYmVniVCqXptK6d0/edit?usp=sharing) for our shared results, please.
 If we look at this example